mattlayman.com

 of the command system.

-With the Command
+With the `Command` class,

-you can add a help
+you can add a `help` class attribute.

 Adding help can give users a description